Visit the Western Balkan

 The experience starts by exploring the largest port city in Albania.
-Durres is an ancient Illyrian city with a rich history from Roman Empire to the present day.
+Durres is an ancient Illyrian city with a rich history from the Roman Empire to the present day.
 We will visit the Roman amphitheater, city center, and walk along the Vollga promenade by the Adriatic Sea.
 The journey continues to the city of thousands of windows.
-Berat is a museum city with an unusual architecture around its old town.
+Berat is a museum city with unusual architecture around its old town.
 Mangalem, Gorice, and Kala represent the diverse culture of the city through centuries.
 Accommodation in Berat.

 Day 2.
 Berat – Ohrid (160 km)

 In the morning we depart towards North Macedonia.
 Ohrid is known for its historic buildings in the old town situated by the lake shores.
-Since antiquity, many empires have passed in this important trading route.
+Since antiquity, many empires have passed on this important trading route.
 The walking tour strolls around hundreds of churches, the ancient amphitheater, and the medieval Samuel’s fortress on the top of the hill.
 Accommodation in Ohrid.

 Day 3.
 Ohrid – Skopje (180 km)

 After a refreshing morning that the calm city of Ohrid creates, we drive to the capital of North Macedonia.
-Skopje is divided into two parts by the Vardar river, where Albanians and Macedonians co-live together.
+Skopje is divided into two parts by the Vardar River, where Albanians and Macedonians co-live together.
 The city tour takes you to fortress Kale, which offers great panoramic views of the capital.
 Then we continue walking through the Old Bazaar to visit the Mustafa Pasha mosque and feel the Ottoman influence.
-After we visit sites like the Stone bridge, the center square, Gate Macedonia, and the Memorial House of Mother Theresa.
+After we visit sites like the Stone Bridge, the center square, Gate Macedonia, and the Memorial House of Mother Theresa.
 Accommodation in Skopje.

 Day 4.
 Skopje – Prishtine – Skopje (185 km)

 The trip continues to the youngest country in Europe.
 Kosovo is an interesting destination with much history to discover.
 Prishtina is quite new and renovated after the war at the end of the 90s.
-The guided tour strolls across Mother Theresa Cathedral, the National Library, the Newborn monument, and Skanderbeg square.
+The guided tour strolls across Mother Theresa Cathedral, the National Library, the Newborn Monument, and Skanderbeg Square.
 Later we transfer to Kosovo Polje, the area where the famous war between the Ottoman Empire and the Serbian Empire took place in the 14th century.
 In the afternoon we return to Skopje.